sindresorhus/conf/readme.md

 # conf [![Build Status](https://travis-ci.com/sindresorhus/conf.svg?branch=master)](https://travis-ci.com/github/sindresorhus/conf)

-## FORK

-This fork uses package atomically to prevent EPERM errors on Windows machines.

 > Simple config handling for your app or module

 All you have to care about is what to persist.
 This module will handle all the dull details like where and how.